Little-Mage/Compile-Fairy-Stockfish/README.md

-# Fairy-Stockfish-latest
+# Compile Fairy-Stockfish-latest
-bmi2 exe Compiled with mingw64.
+bmi2 with mingw64.